rinziv/crexdata-public/CREXDATA System Components/NeRF Learning and Visualization (TUC)/nerf_learning_visualization_tuc/README.md

 ### Eval (`op: "eval"`)

-Runtime adaptation of a pre-trained model using newly available images.
+Runtime evaluation of a pre-trained model using newly available images to produce reconstruction statistics.

 | Field | Description |
 |------|------------|